serkanyazicioglu/Guilds-of-WoW-Addon/README.md

 ## HOW TO USE

-In order to use this addon your guild must have been created on Guilds of WoW.
+In order to use this addon your guild must be registered on Guilds of WoW.

 https://guildsofwow.com/begin